 Special thanks to Daniel of Two Vets Tripods/First Focal Length Photography for the excellent action photos.
 Also to Dexterity Media for some others from the event.

-In years past Guardian team matches have been included primary and secondary shooter roles, with the latter needing to shoot a .223 or .308 chambered rifle.
+In years past Guardian team matches have included primary and secondary shooter roles, with the latter needing to shoot a .223 or .308 chambered rifle.
 With the ammo/component shortages, that was suspended so that both shooters could run whatever rifle they could get ammo for.
 Because of this, we decided to run identical rifles/ammunition for simpler logistics and hopefully some advantages on stages.
 At team matches, it’s not uncommon to shoot your partner’s rifle or manage a lot of information in a limited amount of time, so any commonality can help.

 Earlier this year, Accuracy International released their AT-X rifle, which we both pre-ordered.
 Given the timeline of release, we both hoped that we could get the rifles in time for some fall team shooting.
 The rifles eventually got to us, with Greg’s making it to us the Thursday before the match (BIG shout-out to the excellent folks at Mile High Shooting for helping us with the rifle purchases).
 Normally we wouldn’t take a brand-new rifle to a match like this, but let me explain how it worked out…